sekoyo/universal-react/README.md

 <Route path='users' component={Users} onEnter={onRouteEnter} />
 ```

-The `onEnter` callback is used to update the title on the client, otherwise it could be omitted.
+The `onEnter` callback is used to update the title on the client, otherwise it can be omitted.

 ## Title and Meta